-In Roman Holiday, Princess Ann (Audrey Hepburn) gets bored with all the ceremonial duties she has to perform and runs away.
-Joe Bradley (Gregory Peck) is a reporter assigned to cover a boring press conference with Princess Ann for his newspaper, but he runs away from his duties as well.
+Princess Ann is on a goodwill tour of various European countries, arriving in Rome as the story begins.
+She gets bored with all the ceremonial duties she has to perform and runs away.
+Joe is a reporter assigned to cover a boring press conference with Princess Ann for his newspaper, but he fails at his duties as well.
 They meet without knowing who each other are.
 It begins when Joe finds her sleeping off a sedative on a public bench.
 He eventually lets her sleep it off in his apartment.
 The next morning he finds out who she is and plans to cash in on his good fortune by writing an exclusive story on her.
-They spend the day together end up falling in love instead.
+They spend the day together and end up falling in love instead.
 In the end, he forgoes writing that story as she returns to her duties as princess.

 At one point, Princess Ann alludes to the Cinderella story by saying, “And at midnight I’ll turn into a pumpkin and drive away in my glass slipper,” which, of course, mixes up the elements of the fairytale.
 In similar way, the movie itself is a Cinderella story with the elements mixed up.

 In some versions of the story, Cinderella was a lady by birth, but forced into servitude by her wicked stepmother.
 For one night, she is able to dress up like the lady she really is.
 Princess Ann is a commoner by nature, and for one day she is able to dress down like the ordinary person she really is.
 Cinderella marries the prince she has fallen in love with; Ann does not marry the commoner she has fallen in love with.
 At the end of the fairytale, Cinderella comfortably slides her foot into a glass slipper; at the beginning of the movie, Ann slides her foot out of the shoe that is bothering her.